ahlstromcj/seq66/INSTALL.seq66.on.Ubuntu.md

 ## 4. Bootstrap and Configure

 The **bootstrap** script has been replaced by the **work.sh** script, which encapsulates a number of Meson build commands.
-Of course, experience Meson users can work without using this script.
+Of course, experienced Meson users can work without using this script.

 The work.sh script can restart the whole build configuration: